Atiqul-Imon/pixel-forge-main/AUTHENTICATION_SETUP.md

 # Authentication System Setup

-This document explains how to set up the robust authentication system for Pixel Forge BD.
+This document explains how to set up the robust authentication system for Pixel Forge.

 ## 🔐 **Features**